Setup a Chromatic workflow

 To do so, add a required status check for the chromatic job on the default branch ruleset:

-When adding a required status check, search for the job name, not the workflow name.
+Add a required status check for the "chromatic" job

 Renovate bot and Changesets